Why major in Psychology?

 Psychology entry jobs in Louisville

-Locally, students with bachelors' degrees in psychology often choose to work in entry-level psychological service jobs for community agencies like Seven Counties.
+Locally, students with bachelors' degrees in psychology often choose to work in entry-level psychological service jobs for community agencies like Centerstone.
 These hands-on clinical service jobs are challenging but rewarding and can be particularly valuable for obtaining experience with clinical populations prior to attending graduate school.
+The best way to prepare for bachelor's level jobs is to do our departmental internship course, Psychology 407, which will give you hands-on experience to add to your resume.
 The Career Development Center has information on job openings for current and graduating students.

 Will I be a psychologist when I graduate?